Databricks SQL Driver for Go

 • userAgentEntry: Used to identify partners.
 For more information, see your partner’s documentation.

-• Supported optional session parameters can be specified in param=value and include:
+• Supported optional session parameters can be specified in param=value.
+Some of the more frequently used ones include:

 • ansi_mode: A Boolean string. true for session statements to adhere to rules specified by the ANSI SQL specification.
 The system default is false.